R Sound Speech Therapy Ideas for Home

 Your child then gets to hold the parrot while you go through consonant R sound flashcards.
 You’ll say the name on the card, and your child has to “parrot” what you say exactly.
 You can even start making up your own silly sentences using the flashcards and swap roles with your child as well.

 You can find flashcards for the consonant R sound in the initial, medial, and final positions in words and even sentences.
 If you or your child happen to be artistic, then you can even make the cards yourself.
 Additionally, you can open our app and practice the activities and words that include the R consonant sound in them.
-Practice pronounce the R sound with Speech Blubs:
+Practice pronouncing the R sound with Speech Blubs:

 To increase your child’s self-awareness and gain a better understanding of how your child is perceiving speech therapy and their progress, you can get them to rate themselves on how well they said the consonant R sound in each activity using a rating scale.

 Learning how to say the R sound correctly is no easy feat, and it is something that frustrates children across the globe.
 The key is to be patient and remember that these things take time.
 Children develop differently and at different rates, and what one child may find easy, another may find incredibly difficult.